Preston North End F.C.: History

 Preston's most famous player, Tom Finney, joined the club as a teenager in 1938.
 His first team debut was delayed until 1946 by the Second World War but he played for Preston until he retired in 1960.
 He was nicknamed the "Preston Plumber" because of his local business.
 Finney remains the club's top goalscorer, with 187 goals from 433 appearances, and also scored 30 international goals for England in 76 appearances.

 A year after Finney's retirement, Preston were relegated to the Second Division and have not played in the top division since.
 They had a memorable season in 1963–64 when, managed by former player Jimmy Milne, they finished third in the Second Division and reached the 1964 FA Cup Final where they lost a thrilling match 3–2 to West Ham United.

 Preston were first relegated to the Third Division after the 1969–70 season.
-Although they won promotion again immediately, the team have spent 28 of the 49 seasons since 1970 in the bottom two divisions, including a span of 19 seasons from 1981 to 1982 to 1999–2000.
+Although they won promotion again immediately, the team have spent 28 of the 49 seasons since 1970 in the bottom two divisions, including a span of 19 seasons from 1981-82 to 1999–2000.
 The club experienced a near-terminal decline in the 1980s which brought about the very real threat of closure, the nadir being the 1985–86 season when they finished 23rd in the Fourth Division and had to seek re-election to the league.

 Under manager John McGrath, the team recovered and won promotion back to the Third Division only a year later but it was a false dawn as the team spent another three years in the bottom division from 1993 to 1996.
 The club finally began to recover and move forward after a takeover by heating manufacturer Baxi in 1994 but their ownership ended in June 2002.
 The team's central defender David Moyes, then aged 34, began his managerial career when appointed by the Baxi-controlled board in February 1998.
 Moyes was successful and managed the team to the third tier championship in 2000.
 Preston reached the 2001 play-off final but were defeated by Bolton Wanderers.
 In the 2005 play-off final, under Moyes' successor Billy Davies, Preston were beaten 1–0 by West Ham United.